iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: qdb_error_t qdb_iterator_next(qdb_const_iterator_t * iterator)

     Updates the iterator to point to the next available entry in the cluster.
-Iteration is unordered.
-If no other entry is available, the function will return qdb_e_alias_not_found.
+Although each entry is returned only once, the order in which entries are returned is undefined.
+If there is no following entry or it is otherwise unavailable, the function will return qdb_e_alias_not_found.

     The iterator must be initialized (see :c:func:`qdb_iterator_begin` and :c:func:`qdb_iterator_rbegin`).